OSGeo/PROJ/docs/source/development/reference/datatypes.rst

-    .. note:: some of them can also be emitted during coordinate transformation, like PROJ_ERR_INVALID_OP_FILE_NOT_FOUND_OR_INVALID in case the resource loading is differed until it is really needed.
+    .. note:: some of them can also be emitted during coordinate transformation, like PROJ_ERR_INVALID_OP_FILE_NOT_FOUND_OR_INVALID in case the resource loading is deferred until it is really needed.

 .. c:macro:: PROJ_ERR_INVALID_OP_WRONG_SYNTAX